JordiEspinozaMendoza/JordiEspinozaMendoza/README.md

 ### I'm a Frontend developer

+Jordi is a Frontend Developer and a Github Campus Expert.
+He loves to develop web applications with React and Django and help others to learn new technologies.
+He is founder of the Tribal Devs community, an organization who wants to help students to develop software with the newest technologies.
+Currently, Jordi is a freelancer and a Frontend Developer at Hackademy MX.

 - :star2: I'm currently working at <a href="https://hackademy.lat/">Hackademy MX</a> as a Frontend Developer.
 - 🚩 <a href="https://githubcampus.expert/JordiEspinozaMendoza/">GitHub Campus Expert</a> since 2021
 - :star2: I'm Founder of Tribal Devs Community.